 What is Ecommerce?

-Online shopping is largely possible because of APIs.
+Online shopping is possible because of APIs.
 All the products and services you can purchase online require connections between a web page, a shopping cart, an ecommerce engine, and fulfillment (the software that tells someone in a warehouse to pack up your product or a printer to create the book you ordered).

 Lulu, Technology, and You